bkmarzouk/pytsa/README.md

 met = sym.Matrix([[<metric components>], ..., [<more metric components>]])

 # Translate model into c++ source code.
 Note that we pass the metric G=G
-setup.potential(
+Translator(
-    pot,  # symbolic definition of the potential nf,   # number of fields for the model nf,   # number of params for the model
-    G=G,  # symbolic definition for the field space metric, optional simplify_fmet=True,  # simplifies expressions relating to field space metric simplify_pot=True,   # simplifies expressions relating to the potenital simplify_covd=True,  # simplifies covariant derivative expressions
+    nf,     # number of fields for the model nf,     # number of params for the model pot,    # symbolic definition of the potential G=met,  # symbolic definition for the field space metric, optional simplify_metric=True,     # simplifies expressions relating to field space metric simplify_potential=True,  # simplifies expressions relating to the potenital simplify_covd=True,       # simplifies covariant derivative expressions
-    silent=False         # indicates whether to suppress output when building )
+    verbose=True              # indicates whether to suppress output when building )

-# Run compiling step
+# Run compile and installation

-model_name = <string corresponding to model name>
+Translator.install(<string corresponding to model name>)
-setup.compile_module(
-    <model_name>,     # A string that defines the model name, this will be used to import
-    <non-canonical>,  # True of False, indicating whether we have used a non-canonical field space metric
-)
 ```

 Once the script is defined, simply run ``python <installation_script.py>``,